TribalMX/public/api.md

 | ---- | --------------- |
 | GET /api/clink/:user | returns link to clip page in plain text |

-- This is what existing users are using with your custom api command
+- This is what existing users are using with your custom api command, ex http://videogami.tv/api/clink/riotgames

 ### Clipping Button